kivy/kivy/FAQ.md

 #### I get an "ImportError: No module named _event".
 How come?

   If you use Kivy from our development version, you must compile it before using it.
-In the kivy directory, run

-      python setup.py build_ext --inplace
+Check :ref:`installation guide<installation-canonical>` for more information.

 ## Android Questions